 The City of Tacoma recognizes that historic displacements, as well as more recent covenants, redlining, zoning, and other practices, have explicitly or implicitly excluded some groups based on race and income from fair access to housing.
 This in turn denied those groups equitable access to schools, parks, pathways to building family wealth, and other opportunities they might otherwise have chosen, resulting in multi-generational negative impacts.
 Tacoma's policies commit to reversing this legacy of inequitable practices by enacting policies, zoning and programs that help to remove barriers where they exist, increase access to the growing need for diverse housing options, and provide equitable access to opportunities.

-The following three maps will be replaced by Tacoma's Equity Index Map.
+The following three maps will be replaced, which were created at a regional scale, with Tacoma's Equity Index Map, which reflects a more fine-grained review.